andreselia/B250-data-analysis/docs/0_before_you_start.md

 ## 2. Virtual env for python3

-Mainly the scripts will be running under python 3.
+Most scripts will be running under python 3.

 1. Your bash_profile automatically loads micromamba: `module load micromamba/1.4.9`